funkyADers/cs207-FinalProject/docs/milestone1.md

 ## How to Use funkyAD

 The software funkyAD is a software package that includes 3 important classes: AD, Node, and Elementary Function.
-The user will interact with the AD class, which performs autodifferentaiotn
+The user will interact with the AD class to differentiate a specified function using automatic differentiation.

 Pseudocode on how to interact with funkyAD shown below:
 ```
 from funkyAD import AD